nlposs/NLP-OSS/CPF-two.md

  - **Software Development**
    - Designing and developing NLP-OSS
    - Licensing issues in NLP-OSS
-   - Backwards compatibility and stale code in NLP-OSS
+   - Backward compatibility and stale code in NLP-OSS
    - Growing, maintaining and motivating an NLP-OSS community
    - Best practices for NLP-OSS documentation and testing
    - Contribution to NLP-OSS without coding